 Many accuse the popularity of Nespresso as a fad.
 Worse still, they accuse it of being an excessively expensive convenience compared to traditional ways of drinking coffee at home.
 There, we want to help answer the big question: is Nespresso worth it?

-Nespresso are arguably the most premium single serve coffee pod on the market.
-They have over 35 unique flavours which are crafted from ethically sources coffee beans from around the globe.
+Nespresso is arguably the most premium single-serve coffee pod on the market.
+They have over 35 unique flavors which are crafted from ethically sources coffee beans from around the globe.
 However, if you’re looking to save money, or prefer drinking stronger coffee, there may be better capsule coffee systems out there.

 |Hermetically sealed pods stay fresh for years||Capsules are expensive|

 |Over 35 flavors to choose from||Coffee is weak – A typical nespresso capsules contains between 4.5 and 5.5 grams of coffee.|

 |Coffee machine has sleek design and small footprint||Single use pods are bad for the environment|